kevinlondon/kevinlondon.github.io/src/content/blog/2014-08-18-python-django-talks.markdown

 title: Python / Django Talks
 date: 2014-08-18 19:51:38.000000000 -07:00
 pubDatetime: 2014-08-18T19:51:38-07:00
+description: "Notes and insights from recent Python and Django conference talks"
 ---
 Recently I've been listening to Django and Python talks on the way in to work.
 It's about 100x better than listening to music or avoiding morning DJs.